 How to find the IP address of your router on Android without third-party apps

-This was tested on Samsung Galaxy Ace III with Android 4 and Samsung Galaxy S4 with Android 5.0.1.
+This method was tested on Samsung Galaxy Ace III with Android 4 and Samsung Galaxy S4 with Android 5.0.1.
+But it doesn’t work on other devices running the same OS.

 Go to “Settings”: